Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 Bending the Profiles using the Spring Example
 ---------------------------------------------

-Still using the Spring Example, we can change the remaining vector for the angles that are not related to the extrusion Axis of our Spring, thus bending our spring with the remaining vectors and creating a profile that will also open and/or close because of the change in starting angular vector values.
-What we are really doing is changing the starting angle of the profile prior to the extrusions.
+Still using the spring example, you can change the remaining vector for the angles that are not related to the extrusion axis of the spring.
+Bending the spring with the remaining vectors and creating a profile that will also open and/or close because of the change in starting angular vector values.
+What really is changed is the starting angle of the profile prior to the extrusions.
 It means that Blender will connect each of the circles inclined with the vector you have given.
-Below we show two bent Meshes using the Axis vectors and the Spring example.
+The images below show two bent Meshes using the axis vectors and the spring example.
 See Fig. :ref:`fig-mesh-screw-angle`.
 These two Meshes generated with the *Screw* tool were created using the Top Orthographic View.